talorlik/docker-playground/WARP.md

 ## Compose Fragment System

+### Fragment Template System

+The project uses **YAML anchors and aliases** with extension fields (`x-swarm`, `x-proxy`) to support both deployment modes from a single set of fragment templates.
+Fragment files are automatically rendered based on the selected deployment mode.

+**How it works:**
+1. Fragment templates contain YAML anchors for both modes (e.g., `x-swarm-ports`, `x-proxy-ports`)
+2. Services reference anchors using `*${DEPLOYMENT_MODE}-ports` placeholder pattern
+3. The `render-fragments.sh` script replaces placeholders with actual anchor names
+4. Setup scripts automatically render fragments before deployment

+See `TEMPLATES.md` for detailed documentation on the fragment anchor system.

 ### Important: Docker Stack and Include Directive

 Docker Stack does **not** support the `include` directive.
 The `setup-with-swarm.sh`